 Jam and Cheese Pairings

 Acquiring the highest quality cheese is an important part of the process.
-Once you have chosen the cheese which to build your paring on it is imperative to engage it with a discerning jam such as LunaGrown.
-A sophisticated cheese paired with LunaGrown distinguished Jam is certain to bring you great pleasure.
+Once you have chosen the cheese on which to build your paring it is imperative to engage it with a discerning jam such as LunaGrown.
+A sophisticated cheese paired with LunaGrown’s distinguished Jam is certain to bring you great pleasure.
 Our suggestions are:

 If you are not a wine connoisseur ask questions and find out what wines would best suit the pairing you had in mind as well as the atmosphere you are creating.
 Or see our suggestions here: LunaGrown suggested Wine and Jam Pairings: Wine & Jam Pairing